 - Preheat the oven to 180°C.

 - Bake the rolls until golden brown.
-This will take at least 30 minutes.
+This will take at least 30 minutes, more like 45 minutes, depending on your oven.
 They should be golden brown and the ones in the centre must be cooked through.

 - To prepare the frosting, beat togehter the cream cheese and butter until smooth.
 Next, sift in the icing sugar, and add the vanilla and salt.
 Beat until smooth.